 - Promote placement preservation to sustain the continued placement of a child or young person within a current kinship carer household.

 - Provide ongoing support and guidance to approved kinship carers necessary to meet the needs of the child or young person.

 - Ensure approved kinship carers have access to 24-hour telephone support with Service Provider during business hours and DCP Crisis Response Unit outside of business hours.

 - Allocate a Placement Support Worker for each approved kinship carer and ensure the Placement Support Worker to Active Carer household ratio is less than 1:18 per annum.

-- Have regular contact with the approved kinship carer in the form of personal face-to-face visits (within 7 days of any placement commencement and then a minimum of every eight weeks) and regular home visits, phone contact, and emails as required.
+- Placement Support Worker has regular contact with the approved kinship carer in the form of personal face-to-face home visits (within seven days of any placement commencement and then a minimum of every eight weeks) and visits, phone contact, and emails as required.

 - Support approved kinship carers to ensure children and young people are provided with a safe, nurturing, stable and secure home environment.

 - Support approved kinship carers to respond to the needs of children including the health, safety, welfare and wellbeing of the child or young person.

 - Assess any requirement of the approved kinship carer for financial or other assistance (the Act 102(b)).